-Before my flight had even touched down in Amman, there it was a stone’s throw from the runway, the first on my list of Jordan’s ‘desert castles’ that stud the vast Badia to the east.
-But they’re not castles, really.
-It’s a motley array of middle-of-nowhere caravanserais, hunting lodges and palatial Umayyad pavilions, all abruptly abandoned and left to the desert for over a thousand years.
-And they’re far from the only genre of Jordan’s castles, a list including Crusader fortresses, Roman castella (often built on Nabatean foundations) and a great string of Ottoman forts, built to protect the pilgrimage routes between the Levant and Mecca.
-While some of these dotted my route, it was the Umayyad-era ‘castles’ that are the focus of this extended ‘castle loop,’ a much longer version than that of the classic day-trip out of Amman.
+But they aren’t really castles.
+They belong to a motley array of middle-of-nowhere caravanserais, hunting lodges and palatial Umayyad pavilions, all abruptly abandoned and left to the desert for over a millennium.
+And they’re far from the only genre of Jordan’s castles: Crusader fortresses, Roman castella (often built on Nabatean foundations) and a great string of Ottoman forts to guard pilgrimage routes linking Mecca.
+While some of these dotted my route, it was the Umayyad-era ‘castles’ that are the focus of this account of an extended ‘castle loop,’ an expansion on the classic day-trip from Amman.

-Qasr al-Mushatta is the first one spotted if you happen to sit on the right side of the plane, its great triple arches an odd sight past the tarmac’s chain fence, a bland-looking warehouse next door.
+If you’re sitting on the right side of the plane, as I happened to be, Qasr al-Mushatta is the first one you’ll spot, its great triple arches an odd sight past the tarmac’s chain fence, a bland-looking warehouse next door.

 Within an hour or so of landing I’d parked by the entrance, finding myself alone in what’s left of this partially rebuilt ‘winter palace.’
 Never finished, it was begun by al-Walid II around 744 AD near the end of the Umayyad era.
-Its outer façade is a blend of styles unique to this strangely liminal period that arose from the collision of the victorious Arab armies with the last two colossi of the ancient world: Byzantium and Persia.
-The stones here are intricately carved with vines and acanthus leaves, but the bulk of the façade—inscribed with a riot of exotic and mythical beasts—isn’t anywhere near where it was built, shipped to Berlin in 1903 as a hefty gift from Sultan to Kaiser.
-I imagine it would be well worth a visit to the Pergamon Museum (to reopen in 2027) for this piece alone.
+Its outer façade is a blend of styles unique to this strangely liminal period, emerging from the collision of the victorious Arab armies with the last two colossi of the ancient world: Rome (Byzantium) and Persia.
+The stones here are intricately carved with vines and acanthus leaves, but the bulk of the façade—inscribed with a riot of exotic and mythical beasts—isn’t anywhere near where it was built.
+It was shipped to Berlin in 1903, a hefty gift from Sultan to Kaiser.
+For this piece alone, I imagine it would be well worth a visit to the Pergamon Museum (to reopen in 2027).

-What remains in situ by the runway, to the right of the entrance (the qibla wall of the mosque), is by contrast devoid of all animal forms, suggesting that even for the Umayyads such imagery wasn’t perfectly pious.
-It was still early days for Islam, a fact even clearer at other ‘desert castles’ off the Eastern Desert’s highways.
+What remains in situ by the runway, to the right of the entrance (the qibla wall of the mosque), is by contrast devoid of all animal forms, suggesting that even for the Umayyads such imagery wasn’t quite halal.
+Indeed, it was still early days for Islam, a fact made clearer still at other ‘desert castles’ off the Eastern Desert’s lonely highways.

 Along Highway 40

 Striking east of Amman, it wasn’t long before all that was left of civilization was Highway 40, slicing through Jordan’s desolate Badia.
-About 65km along, Qasr Al Kharana is the first real highlight easily accessible from the road, rising conspicuously over the stony desert, the harra, like a mirage just south of Highway 40.
+About 65km along, Qasr Al Kharana is the first real highlight easily accessible from the road, rising conspicuously over the stony desert, the harra, a mirage over the highway.
 Built in the early 8th century AD, its forbidding walls and towers resemble a fortress, but scholars seem to think its actual purpose was as a place of gathering for the Umayyad elites of Damascus.

 Stepping through the front gate just moments after the only other tourists around took off, the courtyard inside was eerily quiet.
-I headed up one of the mirrored stairways connecting the upper rooms to admire their vaulted ceilings, triple colonnettes and plaster medallions, again blending ancient styles.
+I headed up one of the mirrored stairways connecting the upper rooms to admire their vaulted ceilings, triple colonnettes and plaster medallions, again a swirl of ancient styles.

 The Bathhouse of Qusayr ‘Amra

-If not for the road sign, 16km west of Al Kharana, I might have missed the turnoff to Qusayr ‘Amra, Jordan’s only UNESCO-listed ‘desert castle,’ famed for its frescoes.
-All that’s left of the ertswhile palatial Umayyad complex here is its bathhouse (hence the diminutive name qusayr, ‘little palace’), unassuming from the outside, it’s stone walls the color of the desert.
+If not for the road sign, 16km west of Al Kharana, I might have missed the turnoff to Qusayr ‘Amra, Jordan’s only UNESCO-listed ‘desert castle,’ rightly famed for its brilliant frescoes.
+All that’s left of the erstwhile palatial complex is its bathhouse (hence the diminutive name qusayr, ‘little palace’).
+Its outer stone walls the color of the desert, its quite unassuming from the outside.

 It’s generally considered the early 8th century work of Al Walid II, an Umayyad prince who later enjoyed a brief reign as Caliph (743–744 CE) toward the end of the Umayyad era.
-Grandson of the great Abd al-Malik and son of the hard-line, iconoclastic Al Yazid II, Al Walid II was a lover of poetry, women, drink and the desert.
-This was is one of his several retreats in the Badia, far from the prying eyes of the capital, Damascus, several days’ arduous ride through the Badia by camel.
+Grandson of the great Abd al-Malik and son of the hard-line, iconoclastic Al Yazid II, Al Walid II was a lover of poetry, women, wine and the desert.
+This was one of his several retreats in the Badia, far from the prying eyes of the capital but not too far.
+Damascus was only several days’ ride through the Badia by camel.

-The remote location is much to thank for the survival of the qusayr’s rich frescoes for over a thousand years, first ‘discovered’ in 1898 by Alois Musil.
-Known in these parts as Sheikh Musa, Musil was entirely bewitched passing through.
-His initial report back home—of a palace decked with fine frescoes of bathing nymphs—was dismissed as beyond belief, so he made it his mission to document its wonders, returning several times to the site at no small risk.
+The remote location is much to thank for the survival of the qusayr’s rich frescoes for over a thousand years, first ‘discovered’ in 1898 by the Moravian orientalist Alois Musil.
+Known in these parts as Sheikh Musa, Musil was entirely bewitched upon passing through.
+His initial report back home—of a palace decked with fine frescoes of bathing nymphs—was dismissed as beyond belief.
+He thus made it his mission to document its wonders, returning several times, and at no small risk.

-Of course, local Bedouin were familiar with the site long before the chance passing of this increasingly obsessed Moravian orientalist, but reportedly kept their distance for fear of the jinn said to haunt its interior, manifesting as owls.
+Of course, local Bedouin were familiar with the site long before the chance passing of the increasingly obsessed Musil, but reportedly kept their distance for fear of the jinn said to haunt its interior, manifesting from time to time as owls.

-Stepping inside from the desert, it took a few seconds for the blackened walls to brighten, revealing a rare and evocative glimpse into life in the Umayyad court, a mostly forgotten time that especially intrigues me: an early Islamic era still gleaming in antiquity’s last light.
+Stepping into the qusayr from the desert, it took a few seconds for the blackened walls to brighten, revealing a rare and evocative glimpse into life in the Umayyad court, a largely forgotten, early Islamic era still gleaming in antiquity’s last light.
 Among its adornments are ancient zodiac signs, scenes of hunting, labor and revelry, with buxom, dancing women bearing grapes and a monkey applauding a bear on a lute.

 A Stop in Azraq